qunitjs/node-qunit/readme.md

  * the simplest API of the world :)
  * 100% identical API for client and node (passing all unit tests from QUnit)
  * simple asynchronous testing
- * tests inside of one testfile run synchronous
+ * tests inside of one testfile run synchronous, but every testfile runs async
  * tests from each file run in its own spawned node instance
  * usage via CLI or testrunner